glouppe/info8010-deep-learning/lecture10.md

 class: middle

-**Aleatoric** uncertainty captures noise inherent in the observations.
-For example, sensor noise or motion noise result in uncertainty.

-This uncertainty *cannot be reduced* with more data.
+Aleatoric uncertainty refers to the uncertainty arising from the inherent stochasticity of the true data generating process.
+This uncertainty .bold[cannot be reduced] with more data.
-However, aleatoric uncertainty could be reduced with better measurements.

-???

-It arises from the true data generating process being stochastic.
+A common example is observational noise due to the limitations of the measurement devices.
+Collecting more data will not reduce the noise.

 ---

 class: middle

-Aleatoric uncertainty can further be categorized into:
+Assumptions about the data generating process can help in distinguishing between different types of aleatoric uncertainty:

-- Homoscedastic uncertainty, which relates to the uncertainty that a particular task might cause.
-It stays constant for different inputs.
+- Homoscedastic uncertainty, which is constant across the input space.
-- Heteroscedastic uncertainty, which depends on the inputs to the model, with some inputs potentially having more noisy outputs than others.
+- Heteroscedastic uncertainty, which varies across the input space.

 <br>
 .center.width-90[![](figures/lec10/homo-vs-hetero.png)]